codertsv/codertsv.github.io/README.md

 - 25 Nov 2019.
 Cesar (@CexyNature) presented a talk on how to use Github.
 Chloë (@BooteCG), as a way to use his instruction tried to make an .md with the notes/instructions in and posted to her github [here](https://github.com/BooteCG/Using-Git-theBasics)

 - 18 Nov 2019.
-Ira Cooke presented an intro to RMarkdown.
+Ira (@iracooke) presented an intro to RMarkdown.
 The rendered presentation can be viewed on [RPubs](http://rpubs.com/iracooke/rmarkdown_intro) and source code is on github at [https://github.com/iracooke/rmarkdown_intro](https://github.com/iracooke/rmarkdown_intro)